kyma-project/istio/docs/user/00-00-istio-sidecar-proxies.md

 The Pods that have Istio sidecar proxy injection enabled are automatically restarted in the following scenarios:
 - During an Istio update.
 - When you update the field **spec.config.telemetry.metrics.prometheusMerge** in the Istio CR.
-- When you enable the compatibility mode (**spec.compatibilityMode**), and the compatibility version introduces new flags to the Istio proxy component.
+- When you enable the compatibility mode (**spec.compatibilityMode**), and the compatibility version introduces any flags to the Istio proxy component.
 - When you update the field **spec.config.NumTrustedProxies** in the Istio CR, only Istio proxies that are part of the `istio-ingressgateway` Deployment are restarted.

 Restarting the Istio sidecar proxies is possible for all resources that allow for a rolling restart.
 If Istio is uninstalled, the workloads are restarted again to remove the Istio sidecar proxies.
 However, if a resource is a Job, a ReplicaSet that is not managed by any Deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
 In such cases, a warning is logged, and you must manually restart the resources.
 See [Incompatible Istio Sidecar Version After the Istio Module's Update](./troubleshooting/03-40-incompatible-istio-sidecar-version.md).